smoghadamreza/xtrader/Writerside/topics/accounts-profile-model.md

         <td>:x:</td>
         <td>:heavy_check_mark:</td>
         <td>NA</td>
-        <td>A user may (#TODO) activate its panel via Telegram social media.
-Thus, we need this to send the activation code.</td>
+        <td>A user may optionally activate its panel via Telegram social media.
+Thus, we need this to send the activation code to their Telegram account.</td>
     </tr>
     <tr>
         <td>telegram_activation_code</td>